Image quality, placement, and website design are important to gaining conversions from your site’s traffic.

 You should now have an idea of how you too can increase your website’s valuation using simple web design techniques and optimized image placement.
 If you’re curious about what your online business is worth today before making any of the CRO improvements mentioned here, head over to our free valuation tool to compare what other businesses similar to yours are being sold for.
 Knowing what your business is worth today will give you direction for the improvements needed to increase your monthly net profits through optimized web design and imagery.

-Branden is part of the marketing team at Empire Flippers.
-Originally from Los Angeles, California, he's spent the last decade traveling around the West Coast and different parts of Asia.
+Branden is a marketing specialist.
+Originally from Los Angeles, California, he's spent a decade traveling around the West Coast and different parts of Asia.
 After his service in the US Navy, he started his online career listening to the Empire Flippers podcast and has taken the skills he learned over the years to build a foundation in his digital journey.
+His favourite Design Wizard instruments are Add Image to Video online and Animated Text Generator tools.